What Does It Mean?

 The first use of this flag, however, was by Commodore Esek Hopkins.
 He was the first Commander in Chief for the New Continental Fleet.
 His ships sailed for the first time in the year 1776 on the month of February.
 It was then shown by Colonel Christopher Gadsden to the Continental Congress.

 Today, the flag is being used by the Tea Party Movement (as previously mentioned) – which is why the symbol is currently getting some bad reputation.
-Still, the rattlesnake is still a powerful image and is actually being used by Nike in support of the US national soccer team for the males.
-Even the band Metallica has recorded a song entitled “Don’t Tread on Me.”
+Still, the rattlesnake is still a powerful image and is actually being used by Nike in support of the US national men’s soccer team.
+Even the band Metallica has recorded a song entitled “Don’t Tread on Me

 Why Is This Important?